paulsairanen/Medal-statistics/README.md

 # Medal-statistics-C
-The program allows adding, updating and removing country names and their medal statistics and exporting them in a text-file.
+The program allows adding, updating and removing country names and their medal statistics and exporting them in a txt-file.
 This project was done on C-programming course in Aalto university.